W. G. R. Sprague

 William George Robert Sprague (1865 - 4 December 1933) was a theatre architect.
-He was apprenticed to the well-known practitioner of that profession, Frank Matcham, and later established his own practice, designing at least thirty-five theatres between 1890 and 1929.
+He was apprenticed to Frank Matcham, and later established his own practice, designing at least thirty-five theatres between 1890 and 1929.
 Of his surviving London theatres, eleven are Listed – officially designated as of particular architectural or historic interest deserving special protection.
 Ten are listed in the basic category, Grade II, and one – Wyndham's is in the middle category, Grade II*.

 The two substantially intact Sprague theatres outside London are the Lyceum, Sheffield, which is Grade II* Listed, and the Théâtre Édouard VII, Paris, designated a Monument historique.